U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 After that, you get project name's environment

-## Configuration
+## Configuration for publishing

-If you want to configuration, you need configure docker and PyPi.
-More detail [here](https://github.com/U-Company/notes/tree/master/deployments)
+If you want to publish images and packages, you need configure docker and PyPi.
+You can read short instruction below, or full instruction [here](https://github.com/U-Company/notes/tree/master/deployments).

 ### Prepare config for pip (Ubuntu)

-Before publishing, you need to create file `~/.pypirc` like [this](deployments/.secrets/.pypirc).
-If you already have such file, you need to mix it like [this](deployments/.secrets/.pypirc_mixed).
+Before publishing, you need to create file `~/.pypirc`.
+Copy [this file](deployments/.secrets/.pypirc) to `~/.pypirc`.
+If you already have such file, you need to mix it like [this](deployments/.secrets/.pypirc_mixed). `.pypirc` is required for publishing python packages.

-### Installing package from private pypi repository

-We automatically create file to work with one [private](https://github.com/U-Company/python-service-layout/blob/master/%7B%7B%20cookiecutter.service%20%7D%7D/deployments/.secrets/pip_private.conf) (optional) repository.
-Public repository you can use as default.
-If your repo is [common](https://pypi.org/), then set cookiecutter's default settings while init procedure.
-Othercase set your custom repositroy.

 ### Configure docker